tutorial, critical comment, plot, and study resources

-Bunner Sisters was written in 1891, but wasn’t published until 1916 in Edith Wharton’s collection of novellas and short fiction Xingu and Other Stories.
+Bunner Sisters was written in 1891, but wasn’t published until 1916 in Edith Wharton’s collection of short fiction Xingu and Other Stories.
+Technically, it has very strong claims to be classified as a novella, rather than a short story, but it is usually listed with her shorter works to keep it separate from the novels.

 Old New York

-V. Mr Ramay visits more frequently, but divides his time there between long silences and lengthy autobiographical anecdotes.
-He takes Evelina to a stereopticon; spring arrives; and he invites them both to Central Park, along with MIss Mellins.
+Part V. Mr Ramay visits more frequently, but divides his time there between long silences and lengthy autobiographical anecdotes.
+He takes Evelina to a stereopticon; spring arrives; and he invites them both to Central Park, along with Miss Mellins.
 Ann Eliza is forbearing on her sister’s behalf.

 |Ann Eliza Bunner||elder sister in a millinery shop|